Skip to main content

 What Happens to Excess Skin After Weight Loss Surgery?

-There are a lot of complex steps that doctors and patients take to get the desired results before and after a weight loss surgery.
+Doctors and patients take many complex steps to get the desired results before and after weight loss surgery.
 Whether it is changing a patient’s diet, implementing a consistent workout plan, or taking post-op measurements, there is a lot of work that goes into the process.
-So much so, that the notion of surgery being “the easy way out” is something only someone horribly prejudiced or misinformed would say.
+So much so that the notion of surgery being “the easy way out” is something only someone horribly prejudiced or misinformed would say.

-This is because once someone makes the dedicated decision to go through the procedure almost all patients go through drastic changes in nearly all aspects of their life.
+This is because once someone makes the dedicated decision to go through the procedure, almost all patients go through drastic changes in nearly all aspects of their life.
 It especially takes a toll on their bodies.
-This includes an extreme side effect of the rapid weight loss, excess skin getting left behind.
-How does it work, and what can a patient do to mitigate any irritation or inconvenience that comes with the excess skin?
+This includes an extreme side effect of rapid weight loss and excess skin getting left behind.
+How does it work, and what can a patient do to mitigate any irritation or inconvenience that comes with the excess skin after weight loss surgery?

 How Our Skin Works